igarrison/HDRWebVideoCreatorsGuide/README.md

 Q. How do you manage different color spaces and gammas in Resolve Studio in an HDR project?
 All of my photos and motion graphics are SRGB apparently!

 A. TODO: I'm aware of a few ways to do this, but should just pick one method and document it.
 If there is a better way hopefully somebody will tell me.

+---

+Q. Is HDR Photography like HDR Video?

+A. No!

 # Special Thanks